 2008 zinc levels in MW-T-01-07 and MW-T-01-09 showed an increase compared to historic years.
 This is likely due to the heavy construction and disturbance in the immediate area surrounding the wells.
-The zinc concentrations decreased in these two wells in 2009.
+The zinc concentrations decreased in these two wells in 2009 and in 2010.
 During the construction activities at Pit 5, MW-T-01-08 was compromised and is no longer sampled.
-The remaining Pit 5 wells will continue to be sampled in 2010.